caronc/genssl/README.md

      -c CODE
      --countrycode=CODE  Set country code; Default is '7K'

-     -v PROVINCE
+     -P PROVINCE
      --province=PROVINCE Set province; Default is 'Westerlands'
                           This is the same field as the --state (-a) -a STATE
      --state=STATE       Set state; Default is 'Westerlands'
-                          This is the same field as the --province (-v)
+                          This is the same field as the --province (-P)

      -l LOCATION
      --location=LOCATION Set location; Default is 'Casterly Rock'